keystroke3/recursive-heuristics/content/tutorials/a-different-way-to-think-about-recursion.md

 ## Conclusion

 I hope this article helped change how you look at recursion for the better and that you will now be able to write recursive factions with confidence and make fewer mistakes.
 Thank you for reading.
-Reach out for comments, corrections and compliments via email, or on twitter.
+You can reach out for comments, corrections and compliments via email, or on twitter.